fedriko/SPH_Parallel_CPU/Assets/README.md

 This was the bigest gain in performance from my initial naive aproach.

-## AI tools
-"I leveraged AI tools during development, particularly for optimizing the data structures and ensuring cache-friendly memory layouts.
-For instance, the AI suggested using linear arrays with contiguous memory allocation.
-I verified this approach through literature and found it significantly improved performance, especially when integrated with the Unity Burst Compiler for parallel processing.
-This allowed me to focus on the mathematical aspects of the simulation while ensuring the underlying implementation was highly efficient.

 ## XSPH implementation (NON DISIPATIVE)
 "An improved particle method for incompressible fluid flow" by J. J. Monaghan, published in the Journal of Computational Physics in 1989.